haolianghu/Anvil-Points-Classification-Project/README.md

 # Anvil-Points-Classification-Project
-Used Anvil to create a website.
+This repository utilizes Anvil to create a website.
 Given a CSV file with points in the form of x and y coordinates, this website will help you classify the arm each point belongs to (arm 0 or 1).

 The link to the website (to login, can use username "example@gmail.com" and password "123"): https://utmidtermhh27683.anvil.app/